M$^3$AV: A Multimodal, Multigenre, and Multipurpose Audio-Visual Academic Lecture Dataset: Benchmarks and Experiments

 \subsubsection{Benchmark Systems}

 We adopt two widely-used benchmark systems for ASR and CASR, namely Attention-based Encoder-Decoder (AED)~\cite{Chan2016} and RNN-Transducer (RNN-T)~\cite{Graves2012}.
-Both systems employ a Conformer~\cite{Gulati2020} encoder and the AED system is jointly trained and decoded with Connectionist Temporal Classification (CTC)~\cite{Graves2006, Watanabe2017}.
-For CASR, the Tree-Constrained Pointer Generator (TCPGen)~\cite{Sun2023} with GNN tree encodings~\cite{Sun2023a} is used which employs a combination of symbolic prefix-tree search and a neural pointer generator for contextual biasing, detailed in Appendix~\ref{app:asr} and Appendix~\ref{app:casr}.
+Both systems employ a Conformer~\cite{Gulati2020} encoder.
+The AED system is jointly trained and decoded with Connectionist Temporal Classification (CTC)~\cite{Graves2006, Watanabe2017}.